-US, Russian defense chiefs speak for 1st time since invasion
+U.S., Russian defense chiefs speak for 1st time since invasion

-WASHINGTON (AP) — Russian Minister of Defense Sergey Shoygu spoke with U.S. Defense Secretary Lloyd Austin on Friday after months of refusing direct contact with his American counterpart.
+WASHINGTON (AP) — Russian Minister of Defense Sergei Shoigu spoke with U.S. Defense Secretary Lloyd Austin on Friday after months of refusing direct contact with his American counterpart.
 But officials said the call didn’t appear to signal any change in Moscow’s war in Ukraine.

-A senior Defense Department official said Friday that while Austin believes the hour-long conversation was important in the effort to keep lines of communication open, it didn’t resolve any “acute issues” or lead to any change in what the Russian are doing or saying as the war enters week 12.
+A senior Defense Department official said Friday that while Austin believes the hourlong conversation was important in the effort to keep lines of communication open, it didn’t resolve any “acute issues” or lead to any change in what the Russian are doing or saying as the war enters week 12.

-This is the first conversation between Austin and Shoygu since Feb.
+This is the first conversation between Austin and Shoigu since Feb.
 18, a week before the war started.
 Another senior official said Friday that Milley is expected to also reach out to his counterpart, Gen. Valery Gerasimov, Russian chief of the general staff.

-In a statement, the Pentagon said that Austin “urged an immediate ceasefire in Ukraine and emphasized the importance of maintaining lines of communication.”
+In a statement, the Pentagon said that Austin “urged an immediate cease-fire in Ukraine and emphasized the importance of maintaining lines of communication.”

-Several officials described the call as a positive step, but said there was no clear reason why the Russians decided to go ahead with the conversation on Friday.
+Several officials described the call as a positive step, but said there was no clear reason why the Russians decided to go ahead with the conversation Friday.
 The defense official said that the U.S. hopes it will serve as a springboard for future conversation and that it appeared that Austin’s request for future communication was received.
 The official characterized the tenor of the call as “professional” but provided no other details on its content.

 Direct communications between the U.S. and Russian defense and military leaders is considered crucial in order to avoid any misunderstandings or unwarranted escalation in hostilities.
 The U.S. and Russia have also set up a so-called deconfliction line that can be used by the militaries in the event of any emergency or perceived threat to NATO allies around Ukraine.
 It has not been used, but U.S. officials say that the Russians have answered the phone during tests to ensure it works.